jacovdbergh/blogh/source/_posts/3d-printed-rc-landy.md

 ### Screws and nuts

-I went to two bolts and nuts stores, and managed to find almost everything on the list.
+I went to two bolts and nuts stores, and managed to find almost everything I need.

 Only need the following now: